▶️ LISTEN TO THIS ARTICLE

 Why Multiple Agents?
 The Case for Distributed Intelligence

 The performance gap on parallelizable tasks is too large to ignore.
 The 90% Jump documents enterprise-specific cases where multi-agent coordination delivers performance gains that single agents cannot match.
-When Google DeepMind tested centralized coordination on financial reasoning—one orchestrator agent distributing analysis of revenue trends, cost structures, and market comparisons to specialist agents—they measured an 80.9% improvement over single-agent approaches.
+When Google DeepMind tested centralized coordination on financial reasoning, with one orchestrator agent distributing analysis of revenue trends, cost structures, and market comparisons to specialist agents, they measured an 80.9% improvement over single-agent approaches.
 The task structure mattered: distinct subtasks with minimal interdependence, clear success criteria for each component, and straightforward aggregation of results.

-JPMorgan's COIN demonstrates this at production scale.
-The system doesn't just parallelize document review—it specializes.
-One set of agents handles standard lease agreements with known clause templates.
-Another processes merger contracts requiring cross-document consistency checks.
-A third manages edge cases that fall outside trained categories, routing them to human review with annotated confidence scores.
-The 360,000-hour annual processing volume and 80% error reduction comes from this specialization, not from deploying a single general-purpose model at scale.
-The system knows what it's good at and routes accordingly.
+Structured document review demonstrates the principle at production scale.
+A useful system does not just parallelize review.
+It specializes.
+One component can handle standard agreements with known clause templates.
+Another can process contracts requiring cross-document consistency checks.
+A third can manage edge cases that fall outside trained categories, routing them to human review with annotated confidence scores.
+The value comes from matching architecture to task structure, not from deploying a single general-purpose model at scale.

-The question isn't whether multiple agents can outperform one — the evidence says yes, for the right task structures.
-It's whether coordination overhead consumes the efficiency gains before they materialize.
+Multiple agents can outperform one for the right task structures.
+The real question is whether coordination overhead consumes the efficiency gains before they materialize.

 How Agents Coordinate: Communication Patterns